Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 ESFA makes discretionary bursary allocations to institutions that have a 16 to 19 contract or funding agreement each year.

 If an institution operates from more than one location across England, or operates through sub-contracts, ESFA will make the allocation to the lead office for distribution to each site.
 Institutions should ensure that students attending provision delivered by sub-contractors or at different sites are able to apply for the 16 to 19 Bursary Fund.
-The lead institution is responsible for ensuring the bursary fund is administered appropriately at each site and at any sub-contractor.
+The lead institution is responsible for ensuring the bursary fund is administered appropriately at each site and at any sub-contractor to ensure students can access support.

 Any school sixth-forms that convert to academies in September will have already received their first bursary payment in August (via the local authority as school sixth-forms).
 ESFA will make subsequent bursary payments directly to the academy.